 It is crucial to plan the phased implementation of the various functional building blocks and determine key interdependencies across functions and geographies as a means to ensure progress.
 In the continuous evolution of consumer preferences and expectations, the intersection of functions, and their ability to adapt synchronically to emerging trends, holds a lot of value.

 Digital transformations are characterized by rethinking business models and rejecting existing ones.
 This has been happening in the CPG business lately.
 In the wake of the COVID-19 epidemic, the integrated supply chain underwent even further change, as traditional operations weren't sufficient to meet customer demand.
 The result is that advanced analytics and machine learning are becoming a necessity for the CPG industry.

 Various technologies can be used in digital transformations to meet the needs of a variety of customers.
-Cloud Computing, the Internet of Things (IoT), Artificial Intelligence/Machine Learning, Mobility, Analytics, and Social Media dominate the digital transformations landscape.
+Cloud Computing, the Internet of Things (IoT), Artificial Intelligence/Machine Learning, Mobility, Analytics, and Social Media dominate the digital transformation landscape.

 This article explores how the CPG industry is embracing these technology trends for its digital transformation.